 Kimchee is a traditional Korean dish made by fermenting vegetables and adding gochu garu (spicy red pepper flakes).
-One of these days I will get around to posting a tutorial on how to make your own kimchee.
-Until then, if you’re buying it from the store just double check that it doesn’t contain any fish sauce (assuming that you are desiring an entirely vegan/vegetarian dish).
+It’s super easy to make at home and I have a full step-by-step tutorial here.
 If you haven’t tried kimchee before, expect some spice, a little tang, and lots of deliciousness.

 Kimchee fried rice is so flavorful, yet, quick and easy to make that you will wonder why you haven’t been making this all week.
 Plus, the only labor involved after dicing is standing over the stove and stirring.
 Super easy.
 You can substitute any vegetables you desire so feel free to be creative.
 This is great for any weeknight dinner and you can make it a complete meal by serving it with tempeh, tofu, or beans.
 It’s the perfect meal to ease your hunger pains and take your mind off of your crazy day.

 - 3 garlic cloves, minced

 - 1 bell pepper, diced

 - ½ cup kimchee